 Nothing can work well if you’re not hosting your blog with fast servers.
-This what every professional blogger and business owner needs to have.
+This is what every professional blogger and business owner needs to have.
 Shared WordPress hosting is good for starters only, and if you’re getting a good amount of traffic, then, you have to think about premium and managed WordPress hosting.

 If you can’t get your site hosted there, then, make sure to use one of the shared hosting services that you trust.

 Content Delivery Network

 The CDN makes your blog load fast, even, with slow servers.
-It’s simply, a technique that hosts your static files, such, as HTML, images, videos, and much more in multiple servers across the world.
+It’s simply a technique that hosts your static files, such as HTML, images, videos, and much more, on multiple servers across the world.

 This time, when a visitor wants to access your site, he gets a copy from the nearest geographical location to him.
 So, the page will be loaded in half of the time, on average, and that’s what offers a good user experience.

 If you don’t have an idea about the best CDN service, I recommend MaxCDN, that’s a big company with advanced technologies, and they are hosting big brands that millions of people trust.

-This is a free WordPress plugin that creates a cached copy of your website, and you can enable that function with a single click of the button.
+WP Super Cache is a free WordPress plugin that creates a cached copy of your website, and you can enable that function with a single click of the button.
 If you want to add more features, such as rewriting rules, you just need to use the advanced mode, and you get all the settings in an easy structure to set up.

 I recommend this plugin for both, newbies and advanced users, it’s the easier caching system right now.